maths/stack-web/website_files/Events/2026-07-27-Conf-2026/cultural-activities.md

 Nairobi and its surroundings offer a rich mix of cultural, historical, and natural attractions besides the busy city life experience.
 Optional cultural activities in the Nairobi area will be available.

+Some suggested activities are included below (more details to come soon).

 #### Nairobi National Park

 - Experience Kenya's iconic wildlife up close in **[Nairobi National Park](https://www.nairobinationalparkkenya.com/)**.